Guna Nua

-Gúna Nua Theatre Company is an independent theatre production company based in Dublin, Ireland.
-Founded in 1998 by Paul Meade and David Parnell, it is grant-aided in Ireland by the Arts Council and by Dublin City Council.
+Gúna Nua Theatre Company is an independent Irish theatre production company based in Dublin.
+It was founded in 1998 by Paul Meade and David Parnell, and Meade remains artistic director of the company.
+The company is grant-aided in Ireland by the Arts Council and by Dublin City Council.

+History

+Gúna Nua Theatre Company was founded in 1998 by Paul Meade and David Parnell.
+As of 2025, Paul Meade was the artistic director of Guna Nua Theatre Company.